angulardart/site-angulardart/src/angular/guide/architecture.md

 - `templateUrl`: module-relative address of this component's HTML template, shown [above](#templates).

 - `directives`: list of the components or directives that *this* template requires.
-For Angular to process application tags, like `<hero-detail>`, that appear in a template, the component corresponding to the tag must be declared in the `directives` list.
+For Angular to process app tags, like `<hero-detail>`, that appear in a template, the component corresponding to the tag must be declared in the `directives` list.